top of page

 Tony Cokes (b.
 1966, Richmond, VA) lives and works in Providence, Rhode Island, where he serves as Professor in the Department of Modern Culture and Media at Brown University.

-For more than three decades, Cokes’ work has explored media and pop culture, and investigated their underlying political ideologies and impact on communities.
+The exhibition extends Cokes’s practice, which, for more than three decades, has explored media and pop culture, and investigated how both are containers for political ideologies which form, shape and impact upon communities.
 A longstanding thread of enquiry has been aspects of race and identity, often using video incorporating found imagery, text, and seemingly unrelated colour slides.
 His work has covered an array of sources as diverse as Public Enemy, William Burroughs, Morrisey, Drake, and Édouard Glissant.

 The exhibition has been kindly supported by Felix Gaudlitz, Vienna, Austria.